CodeIntelligenceTesting/c-ares/FEATURES.md

 already.
 However if desired it can be disabled by setting `qcache_max_ttl` to `0`.

-This feature requires the c-ares channel to persist for the lifetime of the application.
+This feature requires the c-ci channel to persist for the lifetime of the application.